Bobby5291/HomeAssistant-EDF-UK/README.md

 A custom Home Assistant integration for retrieving and monitoring EDF UK smart meter energy data directly within Home Assistant.

-> ⚠️ This project is currently a work in progress and should be considered experimental.
-Features, sensors, configuration flows, and APIs may change during development.

 The aim of this integration is to provide EDF UK users with a seamless way to access electricity usage, tariff information, and energy monitoring within Home Assistant’s Energy Dashboard ecosystem.